rackerlabs/technical-blog/_posts/2015-06-17-docker-coreos-fleet.md

   - docker
 ---

-In this post, we will look at Docker, CoreOS & Fleet and demonstrate how one could use all of them in an application scenario.
+In this post, we look at Docker, CoreOS & Fleet and demonstrate how one could use all of them in an application scenario.

 <!-- more -->

- * Before you start, you will need the following.
-A Rackspace cloud account.
-Get a free tier [Rackspace developer account](https://developer.rackspace.com/signup/)
+ * Before you start, you need the following: A Rackspace cloud account.

  * If you don't have an account, you can still follow this and do it on your own servers, but the process will need some customizations.